A New Order

 And do we fail?

-But Jesus is with us and each time we fall he lifts us up and says, “Come with me, for we have two purposes in life, one is love and one is to serve.”
+But Jesus is with us and each time we fall he lifts us up and says, “Come with me, for we have two purposes in life: one is to love and one is to serve.”